 I broke from the belief systems I was born into.
 I did this through education, mentorship, and self-advocacy.
 There is sadness because in this transition I left people behind, especially as I entered university.
 However, I am devoted to my home community.
 I understand the barriers that stand between youth and their success.
 As a law student, I will mentor as I was mentored, and as a lawyer, I will be a voice for change.

-What’s Great about this Second Law School Personal Statement?
+What’s Great About This Second Law School Personal Statement?

 1. It tells a complete and compelling story: Although the applicant expressed initial reservations about the law generally, the statement tells a compelling story of how the applicant's opinions began to shift and their interest in law began.
 They use real examples and show how that initial interest, once seeded, grew into dedication and passion.
 This introduction implies an answer to the "why do you want to study law?” interview question.